postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 A custom reporter is a Node module with a name of the form `newman-reporter-<name>`.
 To create a custom reporter:

-1. Navigate to a directory of your choice, and create a blank npm package with `npm init`.
+1. In the directory of your choice, create a blank npm package with `npm init`.

 2. Add an `index.js` file, that exports a function of the following form: